Why won't my perpetual motion

 This exposes a common misunderstanding.
 In the world of real machinery poor efficiency is thought to be only due to friction.
 Just reduce the friction to zero, and all we'd have is a perpetual motion machine with efficiency equal to one.

 But reducing friction and other dissipative processes to zero won't get you to efficiencies greater than one, that is, over-unity performance.
 To do that you'd have to find some way to "multiply" energy, or create energy.
 If that were possible some of the newly created energy could be useful output, but some would still be converted to thermal energy due to friction.

 How can I calculate or measure the efficiency of my device?

 First, be clear what efficiency you are talking about.
-Mechanical efficiency is the ratio (useful work out)/(energy in), the two being measured simultaneously.
-In some cases, where the output is steady, it is easier to measure (useful power out)/(power in) simultaneously over the same time interval.
+Mechanical efficiency is the ratio (useful work out)/(energy in), the two being measured simultaneously over the same time interval.
+In some cases, where the output is steady, it is easier to measure (useful power out)/(power in) simultaneously.
 Efficiency is not

 out and in.
 "Useful" work is that which can move objects by applying force to them.
 This said, the best way is to measure

 the output and input energies.
-The output energy can be measured several ways: (1) by using the output power to lift a weight a measured distance, (2) by using the output to heat a resistor/thermocouple arrangement and measuring its temperature change.
-(3) By heating a glowing incandescent light bulb with the device's output power until its brightness matches that of an identical bulb powered by DC current, measuring the current and potential at that bulb and using P = IV.
-Similar methods may be used to measure the input power at the same time.
+The output energy can be measured several ways: (1) use the output power to lift a weight a measured distance, (2) use the output to heat a resistor/thermocouple arrangement and measuring its temperature change, (3)heat a glowing incandescent light bulb with the device's output power until its brightness matches that of an identical bulb powered by DC current, measuring the current and potential at that bulb and using P = IV.
+Similar methods may be used to measure the input energy at the same time.
 These methods help avoid complications due to non-sinusoidal waveforms, pulses, etc. But there are still pitfalls for the unwary, some of which I deal with in my document Testing perpetual motion machines.